HALFpipe/ImputationProtocol/README.md

 <li>
 <p>
-Copy your raw data to the working directory in the <code>raw</code> subfolder.
+Copy your raw data to the <code>raw</code> subfolder of the working directory.
 If you have multiple <code>.bed</code> file sets that you want to process, copy them all.
 </p>